 Breaking news of latest developments affecting the markets.

 Insight and analysis of factors driving prices.

-US butyl acetate (butac) free-market contract prices moved up by an average of 2-3 cents/lb ($44-66/tonne) during the second quarter of 2016, mostly on pressure from suppliers pursuing margin gains.
+US butyl acetate (butac) free-market contract prices moved up by an average of 7 cents/lb ($154/tonne) from late September through the fourth quarter of 2016, primarily on pressure from upstream propylene.

 ICIS provides pricing information, news and analysis for all major petrochemical and chemical markets, including Butyl acetate.